isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution982.md

 ---
-title: AZ DIGITAL ORDERING SOLUTION Version 1.0 - ( Mobile QR Web Ordering Solution Package )
+title: AZ Digital ordering solution provides an up scaling process in engaging customer s dining experience with .........
+1) Customer self-ordering kiosk providing a less face to face interaction and to ease the queue  2) Mobility device via QR / App Ordering to enhance their ordering process .
 permalink: /productivity-solutions-grant/solutionrepo/solution982
 ---

 ### Description

-AZ Digital ordering solution provides an up scaling process in engaging customer s dining experience with .........
-1) Customer self-ordering kiosk providing a less face to face interaction and to ease the queue
-2) Mobility device via QR / App Ordering to enhance their ordering process .
+198901360G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_AZ_Digital_20200157_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria